terraform-google-modules/terraform-google-endpoints-dns/examples/gce-acme/README.md

 [[ `basename $PWD` != gce-acme ]] && cd gce-acme
 ```

-## Compatibility

-This module is meant for use with Terraform 0.12.
-If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-12.html) and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [1.1.0](https://registry.terraform.io/modules/terraform-google-modules/endpoints-dns/google/1.1.0).

 ## Install Terraform

 1. Install Terraform if it is not already installed (visit [terraform.io](https://terraform.io) for other distributions):